Subscribe to stay updated

 There is a reason eggs come in a carton designed specifically for them rather than a milk carton.

 Keeping your food intact while it goes from the store back home is another role of your packaging, and the material you choose is essential.
+Design is very much about functionality, not just form.

 Rice, nuts and grains don't need much protection, but eggs, crisps and cakes do.